mau-jac/1T6-F21/wk9/internet_protocols.md

 The two most common internet protocols used by software to accomplish packet switching are TCP and IP.

-> TCP and IP are used as a stack, in other words, TCP is build on top of IP and depends on it to work.
+> TCP and IP are used as a stack, in other words, a TCP "capsule" is wrapped inside an IP packet.
 >
 > This stack is commonly referred as **TCP/IP**